T-Bone Truck Accidents

 The colliding car (the one whose front impacts the side of the other car) isn’t always at fault — the driver of the impacted vehicle may be at fault for entering the intersection without stopping at a stop sign or red light.
 Or both drivers may claim they had the right of way based on the traffic signals.
 Or a driver is alleged to be speeding or inattentive or having failed to take evasive action to prevent the collision.
 Or one or both vehicles have mechanical defects that are the real cause of the accident itself (failed brakes) or the serious injuries (a seatbelt that fails in the collision).

-A T-Bone accident can also be caused by something completely external to both drivers and their vehicles.
+T-Bone Truck Accidents can also be caused by something completely external to both drivers and their vehicles.
 For example, power outages that disable traffic lights can often lead to T-Bone accidents at intersections before temporary stop signs are installed.
 In such cases, a municipality or police department may bear some fault and liability.

-Contact an Experienced T-Bone Truck Accident Lawyer If You Were Hurt in a T-Bone Collision
+Contact an Experienced Truck Accident Lawyer If You Were Hurt in a truck accident

 Hirsch & Lyon have the experience to conduct thorough and timely investigations of complex collision scenarios to achieve the best results for injured accident victims.
 Unlike the auto insurance companies who have incentives to reduce or minimize the damages paid to those injured in an accident, Hirsch & Lyon’s investigators will interview witnesses, analyze evidence at the accident scene and use their forensic skills to reconstruct the circumstances of the collision to maximize the compensation you receive.

-If you’ve been involved in a T-Bone accident, you should engage a lawyer before your insurance company resolves your claim.
+If you’ve been involved in a T-Bone Truck Accident, you should engage a lawyer before your insurance company resolves your claim.
 Call 602-535-1900 to schedule a free consultation with a lawyer.